Briiqn/ChromeOS-Utils/README.md

 Most Utils require Developer Mode enabled to enable press esc+refresh+power-button then press Ctrl+D & press enter

-shell script & html because i dont have the time to make a gui lol
+shell script  because i dont have the time to make a gui lol

 This script currently includes